 Among the critical, workable reforms detailed in that report are: (1) the right to counsel for grand jury witnesses who are not receiving immunity; (2) an obligation to present evidence which may exonerate the target or subject of the offense; and (3) the right for targets or subjects to testify.

 The grand jury has long drawn criticism for failing to serve its purpose as a shield against unwarranted charges.
 Recently a new charge has been leveled: that prosecutorial influence over the grand jury permits law enforcement misconduct to go unpunished.
 Both facets of the issue will be discussed in turn by two distinguished panels of experts.
-Click here for more information, and click here to register.
+The first panel addressed Due Process & the Grand Jury: Protecting Targets and Witnesses and the second panel examined Equal Justice & the Grand Jury: Achieving Racial Fairness.
+The webcast of the two panels is available here and the conclusion is available here.
+For more information on the panels, click here.

 NACDL issued a groundbreaking new report on restoring and reforming the grand jury system-- Evaluating Grand Jury Reform in Two States: The Case for Reform